Games prove tempting target for ad ambush

 "It's really now everybody.
 The sponsorship stakes are higher," said Artinian, a London-based Australian who previously worked on the Sydney Olympics in 2000.

 Eleven companies paid almost $1 billion for the international rights to sponsor the London Games and the 2010 Winter Games in Canada.
-London organisers have also signed up a further 41 backers, raising 700 million pounds towards the cost of staging the Games.
+London organisers have also signed up a further 41 backers, raising 700 million pounds ($1.10 billion)towards the cost of staging the Games.

 British laws have been tightened to protect Olympic sponsors but other companies still seek to exploit any loopholes in what Artinian says is a "cat and mouse game".